-This summer she made her Cincinnati Opera debut in the world premiere of Gregory Spears’ Fellow Travelers, after which she participated in Edith Wiens’ Internationale Meistersinger Akademie in Germany.
-This spring she made her Opera Columbus debut as Musetta in La Bohème and performed the title role in Janáček's The Cunning Little Vixen at the University of Cincinnati College-Conservatory of Music, where she graduated with an Artist Diploma in May 2016.
-She returned to Cincinnati this fall after completing a summer as a Filene Young Artist with Wolf Trap Opera, where her ability to “make a point with the merest flick of a finger” (Washington Post) shined in a highly lauded run as Susanna in Mozart's Le Nozze di Figaro.
+In the summer of 2016 she made her Cincinnati Opera debut in the world premiere of Gregory Spears’ Fellow Travelers, after which she participated in Edith Wiens’ Internationale Meistersinger Akademie in Germany.
+The Spring prior, she made her Opera Columbus debut as Musetta in La Bohème and performed the title role in Janáček's The Cunning Little Vixen at the University of Cincinnati College-Conservatory of Music, where she graduated with an Artist Diploma in May 2016.
+She had returned to Cincinnati after completing the summer of 2015 as a Filene Young Artist with Wolf Trap Opera, where her ability to “make a point with the merest flick of a finger” (Washington Post) shined in a highly lauded run as Susanna in Mozart's Le Nozze di Figaro.
 She also appeared in concert with Steven Blier at Wolf Trap in a program celebrating the Broadway legacy of the Rodgers family (The Rodgers Family - A Century of Musicals).

-Last spring she made her recital debut with the San Francisco Opera Center as part of their Schwabacher Debut Recital series, and was the recipient of the Lys Symonette Award for Outstanding Dramatic Performance in the Kurt Weill Foundation's 2015 Lotte Lenya Competition.
-Praised by the judges for her intense stage presence, risk-taking, and superb vocalism, she took home 3rd prize this year's Lotte Lenya Competition.
+In Spring 2015 she made her recital debut with the San Francisco Opera Center as part of their Schwabacher Debut Recital series.
+Praised by judges for her intense stage presence, risk-taking, superb vocalism, and outstanding dramatic performances, she was a 2-time winner in the 2015 and 2016 crossover opera/musical theater Lotte Lenya Competition (Kurt Weill Foundation).